KamaleshVK18/19CS404-DBMS-Lab-Manual/Experiment1_ER_Diagram/problem_statement.md

 ### Entities and Attributes

-(From the given structure + minimal associative entities implied by the description.)

 | Entity               | Attributes (PK, FK)                                                            | Notes                                                                                                    |
 | -------------------- | ------------------------------------------------------------------------------ | -------------------------------------------------------------------------------------------------------- |